 The Microsoft Exchange Server Deployment Assistant also provides detailed hybrid deployment provisioning and hybrid message transport guidance.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Exchange Online Protection Service Description.
+To view feature availability across Office 365 plans, standalone options, and on-premises solutions, see Exchange Online Protection Service Description.